Vincit/objection.js/README.md

     lastName: 'Lawrence',

     pets: [{
-      name: "I am the dog of #ref{jenniLaw.firstName} #ref{jenniLaw.lastName}",
+      name: "I am the dog of #ref{jenniLaw.firstName} whose id is #ref{jenniLaw.id}",
       species: 'dog'
     }]
   }]);
 ```

-The query above will insert a pet named `I am the dog of Jennifer Lawrence` for Jennifer.
-If `#ref{}` is used within a
+The query above will insert a pet named `I am the dog of Jennifer whose id is 523` for Jennifer.
+If `#ref{}` is used
-string, the references are replaced with the referred values inside the string.
-If the reference string contains nothing
+within a string, the references are replaced with the referred values inside the string.
+If the reference string
-but the reference, the referred value is copied to it's place preserving its type.
+contains nothing but the reference, the referred value is copied to it's place preserving its type.

 See the [allowInsert](http://vincit.github.io/objection.js/QueryBuilder.html#allowInsert) method if you need to limit
 which relations can be inserted using `insertWithRelated` method to avoid security issues.